 Safety Supervisor Salary

-An average Safety Supervisor in the United States can expect to take home roughly $58K per year.
-Residence and tenure each impact pay for this group, with the former having the largest influence.
-Most Safety Supervisors report high levels of job satisfaction.
-Generally, women make up less than a third of all Safety Supervisors who answered the questionnnaire.
+An average Safety Supervisor in the United States can expect to take home roughly $56K per year.
+The range in cash compensation to Safety Supervisors ($35K to $85K) includes potential earnings of $10K each from bonuses and profit sharing in exceptional cases.
+Geographic location and experience level each impact pay for this group, with the former having the largest influence.
+Most workers in this position report high levels of job satisfaction.
 A large number enjoy medical while a fair number get dental coverage.
-Vision coverage is also available to the larger part.
-This overview is based on answers to PayScale's salary questionnaire.
+Vision coverage is also available to more than half.
+Male Safety Supervisors are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.

 Job Description for Safety Supervisor